Get us in your inbox

 • price 2 of 4

-Most Restaurant Week menus are pretty limited so if it’s options you’re looking for, head to Piccolo Sogno.
+Most Restaurant Week menus are pretty limited so if options are what you’re looking for, head to Piccolo Sogno.
 The Italian standout offers at least four choices per course on its lunch and dinner menus.
 You can feast on nonna’s meatballs swimming in tomato sauce, pappardelle with wild boar ragu, four-cheese ravioli, flaky millefoglie and much more.

 Recommended